How phone cards are graded

 Quality is determined by the condition of a phone card.

-In the end, quality, value, personal taste, and market price all influence whether purchasing a phone card make it worth the cost to you, the collector.
+In the end, the quality, value, personal taste, and market price all influence whether purchasing a phone card makes it worth the cost to you, the collector.

 Criteria That Determine The Value Of A Phone Card To A Collector